Our researchers are helping more kids beat one of the deadliest pediatric cancers, giving new hope to patients nationwide. Read more.

 Some pictures are worth much more than a thousand words.
 Like the picture Amanda De Vos took of her daughter Julia, which helped to identify retinoblastoma, a rare eye cancer that was stopped in its tracks with an innovative treatment at Seattle Children’s.
 Read more.

 You are helping us create a future where pediatric cancer treatment is less toxic and far less harmful.
 Read more.

 Clinical research has improved the outlook for most kids with cancer.
 Here’s why the future promises to be even better.

 Follow 6-year-old Erin Cross’s journey to becoming cancer-free through Seattle Children’s T-cell immunotherapy trial.
 Watch the video.

 Kids at Seattle Children’s benefit from art therapy that compliments traditional medicine.
 It provides a creative outlet for kids to express themselves, process emotions and reconnect to the playfulness of childhood.
-Read the full story
+Read more.

 Right before his 22nd birthday, Chris Rumble tested positive for leukemia.
 Watch the music video he made on Seattle Children's Hospital's Hematology–Oncology floor featuring patients, families and nurses dancing and singing to Kelly Clarkson's hit song “Stronger.”

 Groundbreaking research and a comprehensive model of care enables Seattle Children’s to improve outcomes for children with brain tumors.
-Read the full story
+Read more.

 Higher cure rates and fewer long-term effects from treatment are just two of the benefits teenagers and young adults up to age 21 receive when their cancer is treated at pediatric medical centers.
-Read the full story
+Read more.

 Type the first or last name you are searching for or select a specialty.